 - Tornadoes can hit anywhere, anytime.
 Of the 50 states, 49 have experienced a tornado since 2005.
 Make sure to identify a shelter and practice an annual family tornado drill.

 - Flash floods are the cause of the most deaths associated with severe weather.
-Only 12 inches of rushing water can carry away a car.
-Don’t ever drive or walk into flood waters.
-Never underestimate the power of flowing water.
+It takes just 12 inches of rushing water to carry away a car.
+Don't ever drive or walk into flood waters and never underestimate the power of flowing water.

-- Lightning is common even if getting struck is rare.
-Stay inside during a lightning storm to keep safe.
-Take precautions such as unplugging your appliances and avoid talking on a phone.
+- Lightning is common, even if getting struck is rare.
+Stay inside during a lightning storm and take precautions such as unplugging your appliances and avoid talking on a phone.

 - Hurricanes are powerful and destructive.
-Check that the walls, roof and eaves of your home are secure and have been built to current codes.
-Inexpensive mitigation improvements can make your home safer before something bad happens.
+Check that walls, eaves and the roof of your home are secure and have been built to current codes.
+Inexpensive mitigation improvements can make your home safer and protect it from costly damage.

 Create a Home Inventory

-To make the claims process easier, complete a home inventory of your belongings.
-Include identifying information about your possessions (brand name, price, date of purchase, model, serial number and receipts) and take photos.
-The NAIC has a free smartphone app that can help you easily create a database of the records.
+To make the claims process easier, create a home inventory of your belongings.
+Include identifying information about your possessions (brand name, price, purchase date, model, serial number and receipts) and take photos.
+The NAIC has created a free smartphone app that will help you create a database of your possessions.
 The app is available for iPhone and Android.
 A simple-to-use printable home inventory checklist is also available.